deltachat/deltachat-pages/_posts/2024-11-10-why-jsonrpc-bindings-exist.md

                  _ = self.dcAccounts.add()
 ```

-[^ios-issue]:The [issue](https://github.com/deltachat/deltachat-ios/issues/1504#issuecomment-1172894639) and the [solution](https://github.com/deltachat/deltachat-ios/pull/1638), for those that are interested.
+[^ios-issue]: The [issue](https://github.com/deltachat/deltachat-ios/issues/1504#issuecomment-1172894639) and the [solution](https://github.com/deltachat/deltachat-ios/pull/1638), for those that are interested.

 <br />